Financial and Welfare Support for 19+ Students

 - We are able to provide First (through mTicket codes or paper passes), Arriva, Transdev, and in exceptional cases, Metro.

-- Students who live at least 1.5 miles from their campus of study will be provided with the most appropriate travel pass (First, Arriva, Transdev).
+- Students will be provided with the most appropriate travel pass (First, Arriva, Transdev).

 Help with Meals